dereuromark/cakephp-tools/README.md

 * EmailLib as a wrapper for CakeEmail adding some more usefulness and making debugging/testing easier.
 * GoogleMapV3, Gravatar, Qrcode, Timeline, Typography, Ical, Hcard provide additional helper functionality.
 * NEW: Backported StringTemplate class (from CakePHP3.0) can be used to use template based rendering of HTML tags.
+* NEW: Backported password_hash() functionality via Tools.Modern PasswordHasher and Passwordable out of the box.

 and much more